 The educational leadership graduate program in Administration and Supervision at National Louis University is designed for certified and experienced educators who want to take on leadership roles — including principal positions — in K-12 educational settings.

-Consider getting your educational leadership master's at NLU if you:
+Consider getting your graduate degree in education at National Louis University (NLU) if you:

 - Want to earn your Educational Leadership certification in Florida